reportportal/agent-js-cypress/README.md

 ## Automatically merge launches

 By default Cypress create a separate run for each test file.
 This section describe how to report test items of different specs into the single launch.
 This feature needs information about Cypress configuration.
-To provide it to the reporter you need to install reportPortal plugin (see how to in [this section](#register-reportportal-plugin-cypresspluginsindexjs)) or to copy the following Cypress config options to the reporterOptions:
+To provide it to the reporter you need to install reportPortal plugin (see how to in [this section](#register-reportportal-plugin-cypresspluginsindexjs)).
-* ignoreTestFiles
-* testFiles
-* integrationFolder
-* fixturesFolder
-* supportFile

 **Enable auto-merge in reporterOptions as shown below:**